Working with Spark DataFrames

-- In Python, DataFrame is still a full-fledged object that you will use regularly.
+- In Python, DataFrame is still a full-fledged object that you use regularly.
 Spark DataFrames are also

 compatible with other Python data frame libraries, such as pandas.

-- In R, DataFrame is still a full-fledged object that you will use regularly.
+- In R, DataFrame is still a full-fledged object that you use regularly.
 Spark DataFrames are also

 compatible with R's built-in data frame support.